Dev-Chinwe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. Task 11: To create a script that converts a number from base two to base Ten
 13. Task 12: To create a script that prints all possible combination of two letters
 14. Task 13: To create a script that prints a number with two decimal places
+15. Task 14: To create a script that converts number from base 10 to base 16